 In general, assets and debts acquired during the marriage will likely be characterized as community property.
 Exceptions to that rule are limited to assets owned before the marriage, or acquired by gift or inheritance during the marriage.

 Transmutation of Property

 To transmute property means to convert it into another form.
-The transmutation of separate property, then, means converting what started as separate property into community property.
+The transmutation of separate property in Arizona, then, means converting what started as separate property into community property.
 Transmutation is a fairly common occurrence with couples.

 The methods of transmuting separate property into community property are easily understood.
 Transmutation can be accomplished by agreement between the spouses, by gift from the owning spouse to the community, or by commingling the separate property with community property so much so that it loses its prior character as separate property.

 Changing Sole Ownership into Community Property

 In Arizona, we presume that a gift to the community occurs when one spouse conveys his or her separate property interest to both spouses (making the spouses co-owners).
 This is a legal presumption and it can be rebutted, but only with clear and convincing evidence.
 This presumption of a gift has taken many people by surprise.

 Here’s how transmutation of real property typically occurs.
 One party owns a home prior to the marriage and, after the marriage, conveys title in joint tenancy to both spouses as “husband and wife.”
 By doing so, they gift the value of the home to the marriage, and it becomes a community asset.
 Separate property can also be transmuted into community property by refinancing a loan during the marriage.
 And unless the parties can agree to a different result in the negotiation of their divorce, that community asset must be divided.